cognisant/Docs.DevelopmentProcess/docs/source-control.md

 ## Versioning

 As part of the teamcity build process, GitVersion will be run to tag the build with an appropriate version number based on the source control branching scheme described above.

+## Best Pratices

+- **Avoid merge commits:** When two or more team members are working on a single branch or a feature that would require multiple branches the general idea is to keep the amount of merge commits to a minimum by doing one of the following:
+    - Pulling before commiting.
+    - Using `git pull --rebase`